ChrisChinchilla/chrischinchilla.com/_clients/eventstore.md

   - Event Sourcing
 ---

 Event Store is an open-source, functional database with Complex Event Processing in C# JavaScript.
-We maintain their documentation and technical blog posts.
+I maintained their documentation and technical blog posts.